mark3lau/tennis_open/README.md

 <hr>

-## <u>9.
+## <u>11.
 Testing</u>

    ### **Code validation**
-   1. Using Flake8 in the terminal, there were no major issues flagged in the code.
+   1. To test my Python code, I installed and ran pep8 in the terminal, all issues other than 'lines too long' errors were resolved in the code.

-   2. The CSS code has been checked via the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no errors found.
+   2. The HTML and CSS code has been checked via the [W3C validator](https://validator.w3.org/) with no errors found.

+   3. I used [JShint](https://jshint.com/) to validate my Javascript code, no errors were found.

    ### **Test cases**

    * #### <u>Test Cases for the Tennis Lessons and Bag Apps</u>
-      Test cases were done on the tennis lessons and bag apps to check that the user can view the packages on the page, check if the selected package has been added to the bag, and to check if the package has been added within the context.
+      Test cases were done on all apps to check the views, models and forms were all in working order and highlight any errors that required fixing.
+Below are a few examples:

    * #### <u>The Open Wall</u>
       An unregistered user would not be able to post any comments on the wall, a safety mechanism only allows users who have logged in to post comments.